 We soaked up the sun in the garden and shared an excellent afternoon tea between us as well as enjoying a complimentary glass of Prosecco which the company was giving guests as a thank-you for visiting after lockdown which I thought was a nice touch.
 We finally got round to checking in to our rooms and made our way to reception inside the hotel where we were greeted by not only the receptionist but a couple of life-sized stuffed bears.

 One in the corner was anonymous, but the other held a sign declaring it to be the real Bear of Rodborough, a Himalayan brown bear which had been shot by a solider in 1881 and had been used as a drinks holder before being bought by the pub.
 That solved the question of the pub name at least – and was possibly the oddest thing I found in a hotel reception – and we bid him and his furry friend farewell as we headed to our rooms.

-Bedrooms at the Bear of Rodborough
+The Bear of Rodborough bedrooms

-A post-lockdown rush of bookings meant there were only two single rooms left, which was fine by me as it’s good to experience the whole range of rooms.
+A rush of bookings meant there were only two single rooms left, which was fine by me as it’s good to experience the whole range of rooms.
 Both singles were well-stocked with essentials such as kettle, tea and coffee and full-sized Molton Brown toiletries in the immaculate bathrooms and managed to pull of the trick of being both cosy and roomy at the same time, with colourful designs and old-fashioned windows.